NASHP Launches State Health Policy Blog

-Fifteen state teams were brought together by the NASHP to form a Consortium to Advance Medical Homes for Medicaid and Children's Health Insurance Program (CHIP) Participants.
-These states will work together to develop and implement policies that increase Medicaid and CHIP program participants' access to high performing medical homes.
-This past spring, the kick-off meeting was held for the 15 participating states (Alabama, Colorado, Maryland, Massachusetts, Michigan, Minnesota, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Rhode Island, Vermont and Washington); the blog post—Constructive Ideas from Medical Home Builders—features an interview with NASHP policy analyst Jason Buxbaum about the Consortium states' medical homes projects.
+Fifteen state teams, including North Carolina, were brought together by the NASHP to form a Consortium to Advance Medical Homes for Medicaid and Children's Health Insurance Program (CHIP) Participants.
+These states worked together to develop and implement policies that increase Medicaid and CHIP program participants' access to high performing medical homes.
+For more information, see the blog post, Constructive Ideas from Medical Home Builders, and the report, Building Medical Homes: Lessons from Eight States with Emerging Programs.

 Multi-Payer Advanced Primary Care Practice (MAPCP) Demonstration

 North Carolina will participate in the MAPCP Demonstration that will include up to approximately 1,200 medical homes across eight states serving up to one million Medicare beneficiaries.
 All major payers in the states or proposed regions (Medicare, Medicaid, as well as a significant representation of the large private insurers/managed care organizations) will be participating, thereby assuring the availability of sufficient resources to the primary care practice for implementation of the advanced primary care model.

 The Council of State Governments

 The majority of state Medicaid programs are testing models of coordinated medical care to improve quality and reduce costs, particularly for patients wit h multiple chronic illnesses.
 This brief includes descriptions of eleven states' pilot programs or authorizing legislation including North Carolina.

 Reducing Disparities at the Practice Site